-While the focus of this paper is the development of methods that are easily applied, are computationally viable, and possess proven coverage properties, the following discussion of optimality may be helpful (though a deeper analysis is left for future work).
-Our methodology allows one to apply any multiple testing procedure for jointly testing differences that controls the FWER or mdFWER, depending on whether the testing problem is one- or two-sided.
-Therefore, one certainly should apply multiple testing procedures that are ideally optimal in some sense.
-Although little is known about optimality in multiple testing, some known results support our choices.
+While the focus of this paper is the development of methods that are easily applied, are computationally feasible, and possess proven coverage properties, we briefly discuss optimality considerations in this section.
+To this end, note that our methodology permits the use of any multiple testing procedure for jointly testing differences that controls the mdFWER.
+It is therefore natural to require these multiple testing procedures to be optimal in some sense.
+Although little is known about optimality in multiple testing, some results support our choices.